Darkhogg/LWJTorrent/README.txt

  page: https://github.com/Darkhogg/es.darkhogg.bencode/

  es.darkhogg.bencode  Copyright (C) 2011  Daniel Escoz
- This program comes with ABSOLUTELY NO WARRANTY.
+ This library comes with ABSOLUTELY NO WARRANTY.
  This is free software, and you are welcome to redistribute it under certain conditions.
 See LICENSE.txt for details.